Fermionic Halos at Finite Temperature in AdS/CFT: Conclusions

 We investigated the solution to Einstein equations sourced by to a weakly-coupled self-gravitating fermionic fluid at finite temperature in global AdS spacetime.
 They form a three-parameter family, indexed by the central degeneracy, the central temperature and the particle mass.
 According to the value of such parameters, a well defined core-halo structure appears when the mass is large, and it becomes better defined as the central degeneracy grows and the central temperature decreases.

 With the obtained backgrounds, we evaluated the two point correlator of a scalar operator of the dual field theory at constant time.
 We found that it shows a swallow tale structure when evaluated on near to critical solutions with small central degeneracy.
 This is to be compared to a similar phenomenon previously reported in the case of non-equilibrium quenched states.
+The presence or absence of such swallow tale sets a frontier in the phase diagram, that allows us to identify separated regions.
+In such limited sense, the appearance of a swallow tale can be interpreted as a phase transition.

 A possible future line of research is the comparison of free energies between the present configuration for finite temperature matter and the black hole solution.
 Another possibility is the extension of the present results to a charged fluid in the Poincare patch of AdS, the so-called electron star solution.